Llansadwrn: History

 According to tradition, it was founded by an early Christian saint, Sadwrn (fl. around 460).

 Four miles to the west of the village are the ruins of Talley Abbey (Abaty Talyllychau).

 One mile to the west is the hamlet of Waunclunda, and above Waunclunda is an ancient fort.
 Little information is available about this fort, but it is believed to have been an Iron Age and then a Roman fort.
 It is believed to be important for its potential archaeology.

 The village is also believed to be the site of an important manor, Abermarlais Castle a fortified mansion, built in about the C14 (Rees 1932), it was home to Sir Rhys ap Gruffydd who commanded the Welsh at Crécy (Jones 1987, 4).
 In the 1600s it was noted to have had 21 hearths - making it a notable house.
 Also in the village is a Bronze age standing stone and Roman road.

+Saint Sadwrn

+Llansadwrn means the hermitage or monastery (llan) of saint Sadwrn.

+Saint Sadwrn is a Welsh saint present: